-Congratulations!
-You and your child are getting ready to join the Kettle Moraine School District.
-Your family is now part of a legacy that has enjoyed more than 50 years of success.
-As you embark upon this 14-year learning journey, know we will walk alongside you and your child.
+Congratulations - you and your child are preparing to join the Kettle Moraine School District!
+Your family is now part of an educational legacy of more than 50 years of success.
+As you embark upon your 14-year learning journey, know we will walk alongside you and your child.
 We are excited to meet our newest Kettle Moraine Lasers!

 Is my child ready for 4K?

 One readiness measure for 4K is a child’s birthday.
 Your learner will need to be four by September 1 of the school year they begin to attend.

 A birthdate is only one indicator of readiness.
 Parents/caregivers and educators agree that all four year olds are unique in their emotional and academic readiness.
 Here is a document that helps guide parents in knowing the types of skills that will be practiced in 4K.
 Learner success is not tied to being proficient in each of the areas listed.
 However, having some of the skills in place as you enter 4K will increase a learners sense of confidence and ability to dig into the other skills.

 If, after reviewing this list, you realize that your four year old has few/none of these skills you are encouraged to contact the Student Services department to inquire about a screening (262) 968-6300.
 Our professional staff can help determine if your child may qualify for additional services.

 What can I do to help my child have a smooth transition to 4K?

 Most of our learners transition with little difficulty.
 Typically, a learner's excitement for school is a reflection of parent/caregiver excitement for school.
 While adults are sometimes nervous or emotional about the start of school, it is best to share the feelings of excitement and joy about school and learning.
 Any concerns about the transition are best discussed among the adults (parents/caregivers and educators) without your four year old present.